CLARIAH/wp3-demos/README.md

 ## Demos

-If you want to all demos sequentially, then [click here](demo.gif) for a combined demo video (big animated gif).
+If you want to play all demos sequentially, then [click here](demo.gif) for a combined demo video (big animated gif).

 ### Frog